Skip to content

 TIP

 Keep validation in your settings iframe.
 The platform only knows whether saving succeeded or failed via the isError flag — it does not validate the settings object itself.
+If the form has not finished loading yet, return isError: true so the modal stays open.